adrianomoruyi/vitus_bank/README.md

 - node.js (express.js)
 - Docker

+The front-end is built and hosted on GitHub pages.
+The back-end server and database are hosted on Railway.app and communicate with the frontend through their https protocol.
+The backend has been Dockerized to simplify deployment.
 The purpose of this project is to demonstrate the usage of a DBMS in a working full-stack application.